-Welcome to our annual Learning About Forests (LEAF) programme.
-An award that advocates outdoor learning and hands-on experiences, which result in young people getting more involved in, and a better understanding of, the natural world.
+Welcome to our annual Learning About Forests (LEAF) programme!
+A free award that advocates outdoor learning and hands-on experiences, which result in young people getting more involved in, and a better understanding of, the natural world.

-The free LEAF programme and LEAF Award are open each academic year to:
+Thanks to funding from our friends at Frugi our LEAF programme and LEAF Award are open each academic year and free to all:

 Youth Groups – such as Scouts and Youth Climate Networks.